ndf-zz/fletchck/README.md

 The check is scheduled to be run at a repeating interval of the specified number of weeks, days, hours, minutes and seconds.
-Optionally provide a start time and jitter to adjust the initial trigger and add a random execution delay.
+Optionally provide a start time to adjust the initial trigger.

-For example, a trigger that runs every 10 minutes with a 20 second jitter:
+For example, a trigger that runs every 10 minutes:

 	"interval": {
-	 "minutes": 10,
+	 "minutes": 10
-	 "jitter": 20
 	}

 Interval reference: [apscheduler.triggers.interval](https://apscheduler.readthedocs.io/en/3.x/modules/triggers/interval.html)